mui/material-ui/docs/data/joy/guides/material-ui/material-ui.md

 ### TypeScript

-You need to augment Material UI theme to include theme tokens from Joy UI:
+Make sure to augment the Material UI theme so you're able to include theme tokens from Joy UI.

 ```ts
 // This will attach `vars` types to the theme